DistrictDataLabs/yellowbrick/docs/api/cluster/elbow.rst

 Quick Method
 -------------------------
 The same functionality above can be achieved with the associated quick method ``kelbow_visualizer``.
-This method will build the ``KElbowVisualizer`` object with the associated arguments, fit it, then (optionally) immediately show it
+This method will build the ``KElbowVisualizer`` object with the associated arguments, fit it, then (optionally) immediately show the visualization.

 .. plot::
     :context: close-figs